 Bank Austria Investment Barometer:

-Increasing commodity prices and subsequent higher inflation rates are taking their toll.
-More than half of all Austrians believe that they will now be able to save less than they could three years ago.
-This is indicated by the current Bank Austria investment barometer, a representative survey performed by the market research institute FESSEL-GfK and commissioned by Bank Austria.
-According to the survey, only 42 per cent of those surveyed think that they can currently save more or at least the same amount as they could three years ago.
-Last year it was 56 per cent.
+Although the value is slightly down from last year, over half of all Austrians still believe that they are be able to save less now than they could three years ago.
+This is indicated by the current Bank Austria investment barometer, a representative survey performed by the market research institute GfK and commissioned by Bank Austria.
+According to the survey, 44 per cent of those surveyed think that they can currently save more or at least the same amount as they could three years ago.
+Last year it was 42 per cent and in 2007, when Austrians generally had a more positive attitude towards their income situation, it was 56 per cent.

 Enquiries: Bank Austria Press Office Austria

 Alexander Tröbinger, Tel. +43 (0) 50505 - 52809

 back to the summary